Teahouse: Britain

 Tea drinking is a pastime closely associated with the English.
 A female manager of London's Aerated Bread Company is credited with creating the bakery's first public tearoom in 1864, which became a thriving chain.
 Tea rooms were part of the growing opportunities for women in the Victorian era.

-In the UK today, a tea room is a small room or restaurant where beverages and light meals are served, often having a sedate or subdued atmosphere.
-The food served can range from a cream tea (also known as Devonshire tea), i.e., a scone with jam and clotted cream; to an elaborate afternoon tea featuring tea sandwiches and small cakes; to a high tea, a savoury meal.
-In Scotland, teas are usually served with a variety of scones, pancakes, crumpets, and other cakes.
 There is a long tradition of tea rooms within London hotels, for example, at Brown's Hotel at 33 Albemarle Street, which has been serving tea in its tea room for over 170 years.

 In a related usage, a tea room may be a room set aside in a workplace for relaxation and eating during tea breaks.
 Traditionally this was served by a tea lady, not to be confused with a dinner lady.

 Commonwealth

 Tea rooms are popular in Commonwealth countries, particularly Canada, with its harsh winters when afternoon tea is popular.
 The menu will generally have similar foods to the UK, but with the addition sometimes of butter tarts or other small desserts like nanaimo bars or pets de sœurs.
 Tea is commonly consumed in other Commonwealth countries alone or in the British fashion.